 #37.
 Visit Strand Bookstore

 Beloved by locals and visitors alike, the Strand Bookstore is one of the most iconic bookstores in New York City.
+And it’s one of the best things to do in NYC when looking for a relaxing day.

 Founded in 1927, the Strand is the only remaining bookstore from “Book Row” which was a coalition of 48 bookstores that lined Fourth Avenue.
 Every single bookstore, with the exception of the Strand, closed during the Great Depression.